Friday 4 October 2019

 Birmingham Comedy Festival and The Glee Club present:

-A hand-picked selection of the very best emerging acts from across the West Midlands compete for the prestigious annual title.
+A hand-picked selection of the very best emerging acts from across the region compete for the prestigious annual title.

 Each act has been nominated by a team of leading comedy professionals, chosen for their crack gag writing skills, observational chops, deft delivery, and their potential to break out.